Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Approach

-Constrained Markov Decision Processes have a set of constraints that usually define the safe and unsafe state space. $\safe$ is the set of states which do not violate any of these constraints. $\unsafe$ is the set of states where at least one constraint is violated.
+Constrained Markov Decision Processes \cite{altman1999constrained} have a set of constraints which define the safe and unsafe state space. $\safe$ is the set of states that do not violate any of these constraints. $\unsafe$ is the set of states in which at least one constraint is violated.
 It follows that the safe and unsafe state spaces are complements, i.e. $\unsafe = \mathcal{X} \setminus \safe$.
-With this construction, finding which subset contains a given state serves as a proxy for safety.
-By finding a plan from a state $x$ to some state $x' \in \safe$ that doesn't intersect $\unsafe$, we can verify the safety of $x$.
-For RL-SAVMPC, this takes the form of a reversible relationship between states.
+Together with the assumption that $\unsafe$ is positive invariant, finding which subset contains a given state serves as a proxy for safety.
+By finding a plan from a state $x$ to some state $x' \in \safe$ that does not intersect $\unsafe$, we can verify the safety of $x$.
+For SAVMPC, this takes the form of a reversible relationship between states.
 We detail modeling definitions and discuss how we establish reversibility as a safety proxy below.

-\begin{definition}[Trajectory] A \textbf{trajectory} $\mathcal{T}=\{(x_i, u_i) | x_0, x_{i+1} = f(x_i, u_i) \forall i \in [0,..., H-1]\}$ is a sequence of state-action pairs, with time duration $H$.
+\begin{definition}[Trajectory] A \textbf{trajectory} $\mathcal{T}=\{(x_i, u_i)\ |\ x_{i+1} = f(x_i, u_i)\ \forall i \in [0,..., H-1]\}$ is a sequence of state-action pairs, with time duration $H$.

 \end{definition}